egyptianego17/Snake-Game-with-STM32-and-LED-Matrix/README.md

 The software components play a crucial role in driving the functionality of the Snake Game on LED Matrix.
 These components include:

 - `RCC_Interface.h`: Provides functions for controlling the microcontroller's clock settings.
-- `GPIO_Interface.h`: Offers GPIO manipulation functions for interfacing with external buttons.
+- `GPIO_Interface.h`: Offers GPIO configuration functions for interfacing with other components.
 - `SysTick_Interface.h`: Manages the system tick timer for timing and delays.
 - `NVIC_Interface.h`: Handles interrupt controller configuration.
 - `EXTI_Interface.h`: Manages external interrupts.
 - `LEDMTRX_Interface.h`: Interfaces with the LED matrix for display control.
+- `STP.h`: Facilitates communication with the Serial to Parallel IC (STP), enables you to use LED Matrix with less number of pins.
 - `CHARACTERS.h`: Contains character data for rendering text on the LED matrix.

 ## Key Functions